guillaumecantin/cgi/README.md

-# cgi
-Minimal cgi script
+Minimal cgi script with python.